ming-suhi/djs-commando/docs/tutorials/components.md

 ## Creating buttons

-Components on ephemeral message and embed are currently not supported.
+Components on ephemeral message is currently not supported.
 Refer to Discord Developer Portal for an in-depth guide on making component objects.

 1. Require/import necessary structures